aws-samples/amazon-translate-with-comprehend-medical/README.md

 * Download the contents of this repository
 * Run the makeZip.sh script in the root directory to create the zip packages for Lambda function deployment
     - NOTE: This is a bash script so ensure that you have the proper environment and permissions to run it
-* For deployment instructions, review the blog post at *insert blog post location when posted*
+* For deployment instructions, review the blog post at https://aws.amazon.com/blogs/industries/how-to-process-medical-text-in-multiple-languages-using-amazon-translate-and-amazon-comprehend-medical/

 ## License